jokeyrhyme/jokeyrhyme.github.com/_posts/2014-02-17-1-jquery-library-size.md

 #### jQuery vs pure JavaScript

 Even though [you might not need jQuery](http://youmightnotneedjquery.com/) in modern web browsers, I feel that jQuery still has much to offer.
-As even that web site admits, there are loads of bugs and browser quirks that jQuery handles.
+There are loads of bugs and browser quirks that jQuery handles for us.

 jQuery offers easier event management compared to the standard DOM APIs.
 This is very important for use cases that involve dynamic insertion of content and